-

 Explanation: The

-property on this element, you directly manipulate the DOM to control the touch event's behavior, preventing it from bubbling up.
+refcallback is a function that receives the DOM element as its argument.
+By setting theontouchstartproperty on this element, you directly manipulate the DOM to control the touch event's behavior, preventing it from bubbling up.

-component on a mobile device, the touch event does not unintentionally trigger other elements positioned behind or near the dropdown.
+This approach ensures that when a user interacts with the SelectContent component on a mobile device, the touch event does not unintentionally trigger other elements positioned behind or near the dropdown.

 For more about Shadcn/UI components, you can visit Shadcn/UI.